djepar/CoursGenInfo/OS/Administrator/GoogleITAdministrator.md

 **RAID** : Redundant Array of Independent Disks
 "A method of taking multiple physical disks and combining them into one large virtual disk."
 NOT A REPLACEMENT FOR BACKUP

+## Disaster Recovery Plans
+"A collection of documented procedures and plans on how to react and handle an emergency or disaster scenario, from the operational perspective"

+- Preventive measures : "Any procedures or systems in place that will proactively minimize the impact of a disaster"
+- Detection measures : "Meant to alert you and your team that a disaster has occurred that can impact operations"
+- Corrective or recovery measures : "Those enacted after a disaster has occurred"

+### Designing a Disaster Recovery Plan
+-Perform risk assessment : "Allows you to prioritize certain aspects of the organizations that are more at risk if there's an unforeseen event"
+- Determine backup and recovery system
+- Determine Dectection & Alert Measure
+- Determine detection & alert measures & Test Systems
+- Determine recovery measures

+## Post-mortem
+"We create a post-mortem after an incident, an outage, or some event when something goes wrong, or at the end of a project to analyze how it went."

+### Writing a post-mortem
+- Brief summary
+- Detailed Timeline
+- Root Cause
+- Resolution and recovery Efforts
+- Actions to Avoid Same Scenario
+- Optional : what went well (useful to justify the backup cost and effort)